Sat 23rd Sept – In other people’s shoes, East Tilbury.

 Transforming the potato fields into the modernist Bata Estate in the 1930’s, this small community had its own cinema, swimming pool and surely Thurrock’s first Expresso bar.
 Meet families who grew up here with connections all over the world, and witness the story of Johnny, the shoemaker with smelly feet.

 There will be a special performance by the Complete Commedia Company of ‘The Cobbler’s Tale’.
 This was originally commissioned for Thurrock 100 2017 and we are delighted they will return to share their comedy shenanigans again!

 What’s happened to Bata now?
 New developments are coming to East Tilbury just as they are to Batanagar in Kolkata.
 How do London and Kolkata compare in their approach to riverside developments?

 Technical difficulty of walk: Moderate, Distance: 4.5 miles

 09.30 Registration at Shopping Centre (RM18 8YP).
 This is 10 minutes Walk from East Tilbury C2C Station.

 10.00 – 12.00 Tour of historic Bata Factory Village, including the ‘Cobblers Tale’ performance 11:00 to 11:30

 12.00 – 13.30 Walk to Thurrock Thameside Nature Park (approx 4 miles – accessible by car).

 14.00 Farewell to Scrolls as they go east towards Southend.

-The ten community walks are part of a series of longer ‘link’ walks that will see the flags carried from Kew to Southend using only boots or boats.
+The ten community walks (as above) are part of a series of longer ‘link’ walks that will see the flags carried from Kew to Southend using only boots or boats.
 These longer walks range from six miles to 23 miles.
 They have been planned with the London branch of the Long Distance Walkers Association, a Silk River partner, and are designed for experienced walkers only.
 For more information visit https://www.ldwa.org.uk/London/W/4662/2017.html